KenDickey/Cuis-Smalltalk-Unicode/README.md

 - Simple edit of Unicode files with copy/cut and paste.
 - NO font support (uses simple 'forms' from GNU UniFont).
 - Currently, there is NO grapheme composition.
 Unicode code points are displayed, including 'combining marks'.
-- Tested with Cuis 4.2
+- Tested with Cuis 4.2 -- Due to system changes, requires version 1982 or newer

 ### Introduction/Overview